MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

 ### Task 3: Create a Microsoft Teams linked chat

-In this task, Amber will create a linked chat to collaborate with Allen Contoso to discuss the EPA 2022 - eGRID in preparation for 2022 reporting needs.
+In this task, Amber will create a linked chat to collaborate with a colleague to discuss the EPA 2022 - eGRID in preparation for 2022 reporting needs.

 1. Change the current Area to **Data**.